 Premier / Première : 2006 – Duration / Durée : 45 min – Choreographer & director / Chorégraphe & metteur en scéne : Mehdi Farajpour – Performers / Performeurs : Komal Subhash Gujarathi, Shima Mahdavi, Manali Subhash Gujarathi, Mehran Golmohammadi, Mehdi Farajpour – Stage Manager : Varesh Darvish & Maryam Majidi – Film : Ali Judi, Mehran Golmohammadi – Graphic & photos /Graphique & photos : Maryam Majidi – Sound technicien / Son : Masoud Mardan – Accessories /Accesoires : Hengameh Sazesh – Video / Vidéo : Masud Mardan – Public relations / Relations publiques : Makan Kouchaki – Special thanks to / Merci à : Hema Nyranjan Nohony, Rahim Khouchaki.

-2nd International Theatre Festival India, Barreilly / 11st International Theatre Festival, Cuttuck, India / 26th International Fadjr Theatre Festival, Tehran, Iran.
+PARTNERS / PARTENARIATS: 2nd International Theatre Festival (bareilly, India), 11st International Theatre Festival (Cuttuck, India), 26th International Fadjr Theatre Festival (Tehran, Iran).

-In indian belief, Shiva (the goddess of dance, love and deconstruction) will come back to ruin the world and reconstruct it in a better manner.
-This will happen during Kally ages (dark ages) when people’s heart symbolically will turn to cemetery.
-No emotion and faith will exist by that time.
-In such a situation, Shiva will start dancing at a cemetery and while he is madly dancing, he s called SUDDHALAIYADI (a dancer on the ashes of cemeteries).
-The performance is based on a fantasy story about this belief.
+In some Indian beliefs, Shiva (the goddess of dance, love and deconstruction) will come back alive one day and will ruin the whole world in order to reconstruct it for good.
+It will happen in a time called Kally ages (dark ages) when people’s heart symbolically will turn to cemeteries.
+No emotion nor faith will exist by that time.
+In such a time, Shiva will start dancing in a cemetery and while his madly dancing, he will be called SUDDHALAIYADI that means : A dancer on the ashes of cemeteries.